-The Capped Leveraged Index Return Notes® Linked to the S&P 500® Index, due August 27, 2010 (the "LIRNs") are our senior unsecured debt securities and are not guaranteed or insured by the Federal Deposit Insurance Corporation or secured by collateral.
+The Capped Leveraged Index Return Notes® Linked to the S&P 500® Index, due July , 2012 (the "LIRNs") are our senior unsecured debt securities.
+The LIRNs are not guaranteed or insured by the Federal Deposit Insurance Corporation (the "FDIC") or secured by collateral, and they are not guaranteed under the FDIC's Temporary Liquidity Guarantee Program.
 The LIRNs will rank equally with all of our other unsecured and unsubordinated debt, and any payments due on the LIRNs, including any repayment of principal, will be subject to the credit risk of BAC.
-The LIRNs provide a leveraged return for investors, subject to a cap, if the level of the S&P 500® Index (the "Index") increases moderately from the Starting Value of the Index, determined on February 26, 2009, the pricing date, to the Ending Value of the Index, determined during the Maturity Valuation Period.
-Investors must be willing to forgo interest payments on the LIRNs and be willing to accept a return that is capped or a repayment that is less, and potentially significantly less, than the Original Offering Price of the LIRNs.
+The LIRNs provide a leveraged return for investors, subject to a cap, if the level of the S&P 500® Index (the "Index") increases moderately from the Starting Value of the Index, determined on the pricing date, to the Ending Value of the Index, determined during the Maturity Valuation Period.
+Investors must be willing to forgo interest payments on the LIRNs and be willing to accept a return that is capped or a repayment that is less, and potentially significantly less, than the Original Offering Price.

-Capitalized terms used but not defined in this term sheet have the meanings set forth in the product supplement LIRN-1.
+Capitalized terms used but not defined in this term sheet have the meanings set forth in product supplement LIRN-2.
+Unless otherwise indicated or unless the context requires otherwise, all references in this document to "we," "us," "our," or similar references are to BAC.